taimax13/github_exercises/01_getting_started.md

 ## Create a GitHub Repository

-Create a repository on GitHub.
+Now that you have a project folder with a local git repository, you need to connect the local git repository to a remote one.
+The first step to connect your local and remote repositories is to create a remote repository.
+For the remote repository, you should use GitHub.

 Login to your GitHub account.
 In the upper righthand corner, find the plus sign (`+`).
 Click it and choose 'New Repository'.

 On the 'New Repository' page, you need to specify the details of your repository.
 First, for repository template, choose 'No template'.
 For the owner, choose your GitHub account.
 For the Respository name, give it the name github_exercises.
+The name of your repository doesn't need to be the same name as the project folder on your machine, but you might find that to be a good way to keep things organized.

 Leave the description blank, choose private, and click the 'Create repository' button.
 GitHub should redirect you to the Quickstart page for your new repository.
 Read the instructions on that page but don't yet follow them.
 Follow what's below instead.

 ## Connect Local Git to GitHub

 Before connecting your local git history to your GitHub repository, confirm that your local git doesn't yet have a remote connection.
+In your terminal, type `git remote.`

 ```python
 git remote